 The claimant, however, argues that the correct approach is to translate the loss into euros at the date of breach, using the then-prevailing exchange rate, and then to add interest to the present.
 This gives rise to an award of €12.8 million, more than 50 per cent higher than the figure proposed by the respondent.

-The approach to currency selected by the tribunal will, therefore, have a very significant effect on the amount recovered by the claimant.
-The impact of this general point can be far more dramatic than the illustrative example above; one case that was ultimately decided by the UK’s House of Lords involved an award of the local currency equivalent at the date of payment of US$20,000 that would have been nearly US$3 million if translated into dollars at the date of breach.
+The approach to currency selected by the tribunal, therefore, will have a significant effect on the amount recovered by the claimant.
+The effects of this general point can be far more dramatic than the illustrative example above; one case that was ultimately decided by the UK’s House of Lords involved an award of the local currency equivalent at the date of payment of US$20,000 that would have been nearly US$3 million if translated into dollars at the date of breach.

 Legal approaches to currency and damages

-While such treatment may have been appropriate for a claimant predominantly doing business in pounds sterling, it exposed claimants operating primarily in other currencies to fluctuations in the value of the pound, in the same way as in the example above.
-This benefited the claimant at the expense of the defendant when the value of the pound appreciated over the relevant period by more than the differential between the applicable interest rate in each currency, and vice versa.
-During the Bretton Woods era of pegged exchange rates, such currency fluctuations, and hence the risks thereby imposed on parties to disputes, were very limited, apart from occasional devaluations.
+Although this treatment may be appropriate for a claimant predominantly doing business in pounds sterling, it exposes claimants operating primarily in other currencies to fluctuations in the value of the pound, in the same way as in the example above.
+This benefited the claimant at the expense of the defendant when the value of the pound appreciated during the relevant period by more than the differential between the applicable interest rate in each currency, and vice versa.
+During the Bretton Woods era of pegged exchange rates, currency fluctuations, and hence the risks thereby imposed on parties to disputes, were very limited, apart from occasional devaluations.
 However, with the emergence of floating exchange rates from 1968, the associated risks grew.

 in the currency in which the loss was felt by the plaintiff or ‘which most truly expresses his loss’.
 This is not limited to that in which it first and immediately arose.
 In ascertaining what this currency is, the court must ask what is the currency, payment in which will as nearly as possible compensate the plaintiff in accordance with the principle of restitution, and whether the parties must be taken reasonably to have had this in contemplation.

 International courts and tribunals, as noted above, have consistently expressed compensation in freely convertible currencies.
 So, for example, in Biloune v.
-Ghana, the claimants were compensated in relation to investments made in pounds sterling, Deutschmarks, US dollars and Ghanaian cedis, this last currency not being freely convertible.
+Ghana, the claimants were compensated in relation to investments made in pounds sterling, Deutschmarks, US dollars and Ghanaian cedis (the latter not being freely convertible).
 The tribunal awarded compensation in the first three currencies but awarded the fourth amount in US dollars.

 The injured party has the right to receive the equivalent at the date of the award of the loss suffered as the result of an illegal act and ought not to be prejudiced by the effects of a devaluation which took place between the date at which the wrongful act occurred and the determination of the amounts of compensation.